ZakariaBrahimi/Hashnode-Clone/README.md

 ~~~bash
   cd my-project
 ~~~
-* First of all, you should start both of servers frontend and backend
+* First of all, you should run both of servers frontend and backend
 ### Backend:

 Go to the **backend** project directory